How to Plan an Amazing Seattle to San Francisco Road Trip

 And finally, you’ve made it to California!

 Getting to the coast from Crater Lake involves a long drive, but it’s worth it.
-You’ll head west form Crater Lake to get back to I-5, then continue on towards the coast on Highway 199, which leaves from Grants Pass and meets up with 101 near Crescent City, California.
+You’ll head west from Crater Lake to get back to I-5, then continue on towards the coast on Highway 199, which leaves from Grants Pass and meets up with 101 near Crescent City, California.

 Your next destination is a complex of national and state parks – Redwood National and State Parks – which, collectively, are the best place in the world to see towering coastal redwoods.

 What exactly is included in this complex of parks, you ask?
 It includes Redwood National Park and three California State Parks – Del Norte Coast, Jedediah Smith, and Prairie Creek – forming a complex that is prime redwood territory.
-The complex was protected under the National Park Service through activism by the Save the Redwoods League, who fought to preserve the best example of coastal redwoods in the state against the desire of logging companies

-Howland Hill Road: Drive through the redwoods – and we really mean that – along this 10 mile long stretch that used to be a stagecoach road.
-It’s narrow, but it’s about as up-close-and-personal as you can get to the redwoods.
 We drove it in our minivan in the winter, and it wasn’t bad at all – should be suitable for most (if not all) vehicles.
 More information here.

 Stout Memorial Grove: A short, beautiful hike featuring huge redwoods that were used in various movies, from Return of the Jedi (keep an eye out for Ewoks!) to Jurassic Park.
-The size of some of these trees – particularly the downed trees – is staggering.
-More information here.

-Fern Canyon: The most famous hike in this part of the state, this hike starts at a trailhead that is hard to access in the wetter months, as rain can wash out the road.
-If you’re doing this in the winter, you probably need a high-clearance vehicle.
 The hike itself enters a canyon that is, you guessed it, full of ferns.
 Like, ferns lining the walls of the canyon top to bottom.
 It’s surreal, and feels like it should be in a Jurassic Park movie.
-Can’t access the trailhead because of the washed out road?
-Here’s an alternate route that takes you into the canyon from the end of the well-maintained road.

 Avenue of the Giants